With the right language skills, it’s easier for healthcare professionals to remain globally competitive. Here are some key reasons why.

 To remedy this, healthcare professionals should know how to understand their patients in their language, to give better and immediate treatment.

 It saves not just money, but also time

-For years, healthcare professionals have dealt with language barriers by having onsite or telephone interpreters.
-Although this practice has become also an efficient means for overcoming miscommunication in hospitals, there is an even more efficient way to move past doctor-patient language barriers: having staff that speaks the language of your patients, preferably a global language.
+For years, healthcare professionals have dealt with language barriers by having interpreters.
+Although this practice has become an efficient means for overcoming miscommunication in hospitals, there is an even more efficient way to move past doctor-patient language barriers: having staff that speaks the language of your patients, preferably a global language.

-Not only that but for medical processes, time is of the essence.
+Not only that, but for medical processes, time is of the essence.
 In an emergency situation, it is not advantageous to wait for an on-site interpreter to arrive to commence treatment.
-Thus, all the more reason to train or hire people who are already bilingual, or better, multilingual.
+All the more reason to train or hire people who are already bilingual, or better, multilingual.

 It puts patient safety first

 In healthcare, the patient and his/her safety greatly matter.
 Beyond physical injuries, language miscommunications with patients may lead to delays in treatment, patient confusion or alienation, longer hospital stays or readmittance, and sometimes lawsuits.

 Patients may have trouble explaining exactly what they are feeling, doctors may not be able to give the best treatment to an illness, prescriptions may be misread and emergencies may not be responded to immediately — all because of miscommunication.
 Indeed, a lot is put at risk when the need for language skills is treated lightly.

 Sadly, there have been many cases of medical errors due to language barriers.
 Situations in which adverse events and medical errors were most likely to occur are medication reconciliation, patient discharge, the informed consent process, emergency department visits, and surgical care.